isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

   - A return air ticket or proof of other transportation arrangements to depart Singapore.

 Travellers by air who do not produce the above documents at pre-boarding checks may be refused boarding.

+**Health Declaration**

+The approved traveller will have to electronically submit pre-trip health and travel history declarations and declare his/her accommodation in Singapore via the [SG Arrival Card e-service](https://eservices.ica.gov.sg/sgarrivalcard/), before departing for Singapore.
+The SG Arrival Card can also be accessed via the [Visit Singapore Travel Guide App](https://www.visitsingapore.com/travel-guide-tips/visit-singapore-travel-guide-app/).

 ### **Arrival and Stay in Singapore**